 It may have been a while since I ate an animal product (4 years at the time of writing this), but I think this recipe is definitely at least as good as the original omni Rice Krispies treats, if not better.

 So I wanted to call these Vegan Rice Krispie Treats but I really can’t because I cannot use Kelloggs’ Rice Krispies cereal because it is not vegan.
+Thus, they will be called Vegan Rice Crispy Treats.
+Regardless, they are delicious.

 So pick a vegan crispy rice cereal.